9cents/web-server/README.md

 ---
 ## API Endpoints Examples

-For example, for table `players`, the endpoints and SQL queries are as such:
+For example, for table `player`, the endpoints and SQL queries are as such:

 ##### GET
 If query is specified, will translate to WHERE clause
 ```
-GET /players
+GET /player
-SELECT * FROM players;
+SELECT * FROM player;

-GET /players?group_id=3
+GET /player?player_id=3
-SELECT * FROM players WHERE group_id=3;
+SELECT * FROM player WHERE player_id=3;
 ```

 ##### PUT